Here’s the thing – most sales don’t fall through because of a bad pitch. They fall through because no one followed up properly.

 Similarly, the frequency of emails can also vary depending on the time duration between different milestones/action items.
 For example, if there’s more than one month between two action items, send a fortnightly follow-up email with a reminder of your previous conversations.

-Implementing structured follow-up strategies can increase the conversion rate of potential clients by up to 50%, highlighting the crucial role of consistent and personalized communication in successful sales processes
+Did you know: Implementing structured follow-up strategies can increase the conversion rate of potential clients by up to 50%, highlighting the crucial role of consistent and personalized communication in successful sales processes.

 7. Offer Value in Every Follow-Up

-Your follow-ups should never be self-centered and product focused.
+Your follow-ups should never be self-centered and product-focused.
 Your real objective is to deliver value and build trust with the prospect.
-Your conversations should be so valuable that the client should look forward to having a chat with you.
+Your conversations should be so valuable that the client looks forward to having a chat with you.

 This is only possible when you study your prospects closely, understand their current problems, and initiate discussions that are actually valuable to them (and not only you).
 Offer new ideas and tell them about your client’s success stories.